|

 base fittings made to hold

-Sky satellite dishes, a very
+Sky satellite dishes, a

-convenient arrangement.
+very convenient

-The purple wire is the
+arrangement.
+The purple

-the fitting to the galvanized steel shed to couple it in to the main roof
+metal contact of the fitting to the galvanized steel shed to couple it in

 The calculated inductance values in the hybrid coupler on 30m require